shanemileham/shanemileham.github.io/_kb/social/questions.md

 Note that statements are a great way to spark conversation as well.

+Putting your attention on someone with genuinely interested questions allows them to reveal something they may not even have known about themselves.

 <!-- [Common, Follow Up] -->

 ## Common starting points